Registration: Please refer to NAACL 2025 registration website

 09:45 AM |

-Keynote Talk 2: Kexin Huang AI Agents for Accelerating Scientific Discovery: From Hypothesis Generation to Experimental Design [Slides] [Abstract] [Speaker Bio]
+Keynote Talk 2: Kexin Huang AI Agents for Accelerating Scientific Discovery: From Hypothesis Generation to Experimental Design [Abstract] [Speaker Bio]

 |